prelert/engine-python/README.md

 to determine the sucess of the operation, if the code is not one of the 2XX Success codes response will be an object containing an error message.

-As an example try creating a new job with an invalid configuration that does not define any detectors.
+As an example try creating a new job with an invalid configuration, for example this one does not define any detectors.

     bad_job_config = '{\